mark3982/water.rs/README.md

 _I recommend using Cargo as it makes managing and building dependancies very easy!_

 For more examples check out the `tests` directory in the source tree!
 Each test will demonstrate different parts of the library and how to use it.
 I aim to have everything working and compiling on the master branch.
 If you want bleeding edge you can select the `dev` branch or any other to find less tester but possibly newer features.

-Overview
-==

-Water is a library that provides a network like communication structure.
-It is intended to replace channels.
-It allows you to create just a local net for communication and join your local net if you desire to another remote net either on the same machine or a remote machine across a network.
-It can also be used just to communicate between two threads!

-The endpoint is a reciever and sender of messages and resides on a specific net.
-Each net has an ID and each endpoint has an ID.
-This means you can address:

- * specific endpoint on specific network
- * specific endpoint on all networks
- * any endpoint on a specific network
- * any endpoint on any network

-Some uses:

- * two processes to communicate on the same machine
- * two processes to communicate on different machines (over network)
- * interprocess communication between threads
- * simple network communication using a bridge (provides message oriented connection over TCP)

-Some advantages:

- * simple and easy to manage a single endpoint than multiple channels since you can send and recieve to multiple endpoints (threads) from a single endpoint
- * easy to segment loads by creating a separate network

-Some disadvantages:

- * more attention must be paid not to overload a network depending on your usage
- * asynchronous send (default) overload can result in excess memory usage and limits can cause lost messages

-_Also an interesting trick is the ability to inject messages back into the same channel that you send them from by simply setting the `canloop` field of a message._

-_If you need a simple TCP connection this library might be useful since you can easily create two nets on each program and have them maintain a TCP connection between each other automatically.
-See `/tests/tcpnet.rs` for an example._

 Network Bridge Types Supported
 ===